Board of Directors

 Decatur, GA

-Until her recent retirement Becky held the position of Chief Development Officer at The Carter Center (TCC), having joined the staff in 2011.
-The Carter Center is a not-for-profit institution founded in 1982 by former President Jimmy Carter and Mrs. Rosalynn Carter to advance human rights and alleviate suffering among the world’s poorest people.
-As CDO, Becky led and managed a team of twelve professional and administrative staff.
-The Unit is responsible for cultivating and stewarding individual donors to raise annual financial support for the Center’s Health and Peace Programs.
+Until her retirement Becky held the position of Chief Development Officer at The Carter Center.
+TCC a not-for-profit institution founded in 1982 by former President Jimmy Carter and Mrs. Rosalynn Carter to advance human rights and alleviate suffering among the world’s poorest people.
+As CDO, Becky led and managed a team responsible for cultivating and stewarding individual donors to raise annual financial support for the Center’s global health and peace programs.

-Prior to joining The Carter Center, Becky served as Director of Federal Agency and Congressional Government Relations for the 10 state chapters in the Southeast United States for The Nature Conservancy (TNC).
-TNC works in 70 countries and the 50 US states conserving the lands and waters on which life depends.
-While at TNC Becky built, led, and served as spokesperson for some 40 diverse nationwide organizations known as the Forests in the Farm Bill Coalition which resulted in expanded program eligibility for private forest landowners, and established statewide forest assessments and plans in the 2008 Farm Bill.
-She was also responsible for relationships with Regional offices of US Forest Service and US Fish and Wildlife Service, the Southern Group of State Foresters, along with other multi-state/multi-discipline partnerships to influence resource management.
+Prior to joining The Carter Center, Becky served as Director of Federal Agency and Congressional Government Relations for The Nature Conservancy.
+While at TNC Becky built, led, and served as spokesperson for the Forests in the Farm Bill Coalition, and was responsible for relationships with multi-state/multi-discipline partnerships to influence resource management in the southeastern US.

 Becky grew up in West Virginia and moved to Georgia when she and her husband Chip were married.